Sue Jayasuriya BSc (Hons), MSc (Hons) UKCP, BPS

 Training, qualifications & experience

 I have a background in nursery nursing and Social Care before embarking on a career in Integrative Pyschotherapeutic Counselling.
 I have been in private practice for the last 8 years in Felixstowe and now moving practises to my new practice in Needham Market.

 I undertook by BSc (Hons) in Integrative Counselling with Matrix College of Counselling and Pyschotherapy which is affiliated to Middlesex University and am accredited with UKCP.
 I am also a member of the BACP and BPS.
-I am currently am undertaking an MSc (Hons) in Mental Health Psychology (completion in May 2020).
+I also hold an MSc (Hons) in Mental Health Psychology.

-I am also therapeutic lead for a children’s home dealing with a wide range of issues for children who are Looked After.
+I am a therapeutic lead for a children’s home dealing with a wide range of issues for children who are Looked After.

 I hold an enhanced DBS Certificate.
 I am committed to my own personal ongoing professional development and I attend various training and workshops.
 I fully adhere to the UKCP Ethical Framework and engage in regular supervision.